ankitxrishav/FenrirPDF/README.md

 ---

 **fenrirPDF** is a lightweight, fast, and privacy-focused web application that provides essential PDF utilities right in your browser.
-Merge multiple PDFs into a single file or extract and reorder pages from an existing document with a simple drag-and-drop interface.
+Merge, extract, reorder, and now even invert colors or combine pages—all with a simple drag-and-drop interface.
 No sign-ups, no wait times, and absolutely no file uploads to any server.

 ## ✨ Key Features